 Physiognomy and the art of face reading

-Symbolism: Physiognomy is the belief that you can look at someone’s facial features and get a sneak peak into their personality.
+Physiognomy is the belief that you can look at someone’s facial features and get a sneak peak into their personality.
 You’ve heard of palm reading – but what about face reading?
-Read your face!
+Gaze into a mirror and your face!

 You may not be able to divine someone’s future by the shape of their nose or by the width of their chin, but those versed in the art of face reading, or physiognomy, believe you might be able to get a glimpse of what makes them tick.
 Even though it is wrong to judge a book by its cover, it’s interesting to explore the pseudoscience of physiognomy… Who doesn’t love a bit of pseudoscience?